groebelsloot/haxe-interactive-dialogue-engine/README.md

 Feel free to ask anything

-I hope this code can be useful to you
+We hope this code can be useful to you